Artem Zaitsev

 You do not have to excessively market abilities.
 Nevertheless, you need to show that you are credible, thinks pragmatically and is confident in his/her technical roadmap.

-• Adaptation of engineering activities to the overall corporate goals without loss of strategy
+• Adapting engineering activities to overall corporate strategy without sacrificing technical integrity

-This is one of the most rewarding and challenging jobs within the technology field.
-When you are capable of accepting its natural anarchy, set goals, and multiply your own ability just as fast as you multiply your technological infrastructure - you are not just a CTO any more.
-You will play the role of a co-architect of the future of your whole company.
+This is one of the most rewarding and challenging roles in technology.
+When you embrace its inherent uncertainty, set clear direction, and grow your organizational capability as fast as your technical infrastructure — you are not just a startup CTO any more.
+You become a co-architect of your company's entire future.

 Startup CTO requires a special set of technical and leadership abilities as well as business experience.
 It is necessary to learn constantly, think strategically and be able to balance between the present and future.